nishkarsh800/LeetCode-Contests/Weekly Contest 297/README.md

   Approach:

-  * Go through the Code given in the solution, there is the detailed approach given.
+  * Divide the given array into k subsequences
+  * Then find a subsequence which has largest sum out of all those subsequences.
+  * Out of all possible subsequences, find the min largest sum possible.

 **For Question 4:**